 7. I love working with people who have an urge to make a difference

 People who feel a need to do what they do.
 The work can be tough but they don’t shy away from it.
 I love people who put themselves in the place of discomfort where there are seldom easy answers.
 That’s where my work really takes off – helping them to build their resilience.
 I admire them so SO much.
+That's why I adore working with coaches, consultants, holistic practitioner types - they're all drawn to help and make the world a little better, nicer and kinder.

 8. I’m a diet coke addict.